NAVAL ORDNANCE AND GUNNERY VOLUME 2, FIRE CONTROL

 squares are also laid out in columns and rows, but these are identified by letters only.

-figure 22B3, the 100,000-meter squares are lettered without regard for boundaries of separate grid
+As shown in figure 22B3, the 100,000-meter squares are lettered without regard for boundaries of separate grid

 zones.
 Columns are lettered A through Z (omitting I and 0) beginning with the 180° meridian and proceeding east